flightwatching/flightwatching.github.io/_posts/carousel/2013-08-09-maintenance.md

 ---
-title: Troubleshoot your systems while flying
+title: Bring the data to the mechanics
 categories: carousel
 image: img/1200x500/sharklet.jpg
 class: